-Looking for How to can your own homemade canned pickled beets (complete directions with photos ) in 2020?
+Looking for How to can your own homemade canned pickled beets (complete directions with photos ) in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 So, here's how to can pickled beets!
 The directions are complete with instructions in easy steps and completely illustrated.
 In the winter when you open a jar, the pickled beets will taste MUCH better than any store-bought canned pickled beets!
 For those of you looking to can "Harvard beets" (which are, essentially, pickled beets with cornstarch added to thicken the liquid), just make these pickled beets, then when you are ready server, heat them and add a little cornstarch.
 Cornstarch is not recommended for using in canning recipes due to its effect on heat transfer, so it is better to add it at serving time!